solliancenet/ai-in-a-day/01-aml-model-training/README.md

 - Run word embedding process on natural language content of research papers
 - Explore results of word embedding
 - Run clustering of research papers and explore results
-- Use the newly found clusters to label research document and run Auto ML process to train a classifier
+- Use the newly found clusters to label the research document and run the Auto ML process to train a classifier
 - Run the classifier on "new" research papers
 - Explain the best model produced by AutoML